CCI-MOC/documentation/docs/source/Engage1-Anycast-Setup.md

      RBridge-101(conf-if-te-7/0/3)# end
      RBridge-101#

-## DHCP setup
+  **DHCP setup**

 The DHCP server is running on moc-services and can be reached from moc-services at `10.13.66.14`.

 It also has an IP of 10.224.1.254 on the Cache Transit VLAN.

 It is configured to:
 1. give static IPs to the cache servers on the Cache Transit VLAN.
 2. give random IPs to phyisical or virtual compute nodes on the compute vlans.
 3. push a static route to the physical and virtual compute nodes which directs 10.128.0.0/9 traffic to the gateway of the compute vlan, where it can be routed to cache servers as appropriate.

 Currently, VLANS 2100-2109 are configured for DHCP.
-As more VLANs are added to the cluster, they will need to be added to dhcpd.conf.
+As more VLANs are added to the cluster, they will need to be added to `/etc/dhcpd.conf`.

-### /etc/dhcp/dhcpd.conf:
+     # In/etc/dhcp/dhcpd.conf
      #
      # DHCP Server Configuration file.
      #   see /usr/share/doc/dhcp*/dhcpd.conf.example